Did you Know?

 To obtain a Storage-Repair Lien, the following procedures must be followed:

 After you have received the vehicle information from the DMV, you must send a written notice to the titled owner and the last known owner of the vehicle advising them of your intent to sell the vehicle thirty (30) days after the date of the notice (the date on the receipt provided to you by the Post Office when the certified letter is mailed) to obtain compensation for any outstanding fees due.
 The vehicle must be described in detail within the letter including, Vehicle Identification Number, Make and Model.
 The notification letter must be sent by certified mail, return receipt requested.

-If the vehicle is titled and/or registered in another state, the vehicle record request must be forwarded to that state and you must attempt to have the title issued there.
-A Nebraska Certificate of Title will be issued if a letter of denial from the state where the vehicle is currently titled and/or registered is submitted to the County Official, along with all other appropriate documentation and necessary fees.
-(Note: Because the vehicle was last titled in another state, a Vehicle Inspection is required.)
+If the vehicle is titled and/or registered in another state, the vehicle record request must be forwarded to that state.
+(Note: Because the vehicle was last titled in another state a Vehicle Inspection is required.)

 If the vehicle information received from the DMV indicates that there is an open lien on the vehicle, the lienholder must be notified by certified mail, return receipt requested.
-If the lienholder does not respond within thirty (30) days:
+If the lienholder does not respond or retrieve the vehicle within thirty (30) days, the lien is released at the time of title issuance.

 Once you have received the return receipt from the notice sent to the titled owner of the vehicle, you must wait thirty (30) days from the date of notification for any fees owed to be paid.
 After that time, you must sell the vehicle to satisfy your claim.
 The vehicle may not be retained for your personal use.